How to remortgage in the UK: a step by step guide

 11. Solicitor draws down mortgage funds and pays off old mortgage

-The solicitor requests the money from the new lender and uses it to pay off the old mortgage.
+When you are ready to go ahead, your solicitor requests the money from the new lender and uses it to pay off your old mortgage.

 12. New mortgage registered at the Land Registry